 BRAC ONNESHA will broadcast our National Anthem from space.
 This mission aims to motivate the young enthusiastic minds for a career in space engineering.
 Anyone with a UHF receiver can receive and listen to our national anthem, played from space.
 For more details: http://birds.ele.kyutech.ac.jp/digi.html

 Single Event Latchup or SEL is a phenomenon related to the harsh space environment.
 For Galactic Cosmic Radiation, microprocessors sometimes experience an internal short circuit.
 This disrupts satellite operation.
 BIRDS constellation, aims to map SEL events for LEO and provide a statistical database for interested audience.

 Mission 4: Atmospheric Drag Measurement

 By using data from all 5 of the CubeSats, BIRDS project aims for measuring atmospheric drag more reliably by observing the decay rate of satellites.
-This data will provide more in depth data for our atmosphere and its effect on CubeSat mission lifetime.
+This data will provide more in-depth data for our atmosphere and its effect on CubeSat mission lifetime.

 Mission 5: Precise Satellite Position Detection System

 In addition to 5 countries building satellites, Taiwan and Thailand are also participating in BIRDS project by sharing their ground station.
-7 ground station in total enables us to experiment a reverse GPS system.
+7 ground station in total enables us to experiment with a reverse GPS system.
 This way, we can track our satellite without using any GPS.